 - use logical reasoning to predict the behaviour of simple programs

 - use technology purposefully to create, organise, store, manipulate and retrieve digital content

 - recognise common uses of information technology beyond school

 - use technology safely and respectfully, keeping personal information private; identify where to go for help and support when they have concerns about content or contact on the internet or other online technologies

 As well as learning about the use and function of devices, children at St Chad's learn about staying safe online.
 We teach online safety as an explicit part of our curriculum through the Education for a Connected World framework.
-Children learn about issues such as: passwords and keeping personal information safe and private; trusting people and sources online; safe internet use and health screen time.
+Children learn about:

 A copy of our curriculum progression map for Computing can be found below.